Nowimps8/nw_bahamaMama/README.md

 Fixed Collison for Bahama Mama's with working doors

-This adds fucntioning doors and allows you to walk right in from off the street without the need of a teleporter.
+This adds functioning doors and allows you to walk right in from off the street without the need of a teleporter.

 If you are interested in locking the doors for a job, here is the data for the doors.